Fernando Álvarez de Toledo, 3rd Duke of Alba

-He is best known for his actions against the revolt of the Netherlands, where he instituted the Council of Troubles and repeatedly defeated the troops of William of Orange and Louis of Nassau during the first stages of the Eighty Years' War.
-He is also known for the brutalities during the capture of Mechelen, Zutphen, Naarden and Haarlem.
-In spite of his military success in the Spanish Netherlands, Alba was recalled to Spain and the Dutch revolt continued.
-His last military successes were in the Portuguese succession crisis of 1580, winning the Battle of Alcântara.
+In 1567, King Philip II of Spain appointed Alba governor of the Netherlands and tasked him with the suppression of Dutch rebels.
+Alba instituted the Council of Troubles, which led to the condemnations of thousands and came to be known as the "Council of Blood".
+Militarily, Alba repeatedly defeated the troops of William of Orange during the first stages of the Eighty Years' War but he failed to extinguish the rebellion, and in 1573 he was recalled to Spain in temporary political disgrace.
+Alba's last military successes were in the Portuguese succession crisis of 1580, for which he was rewarded the titles viceroy and constable of Portugal.
+He held both titles until his death in Lisbon in 1582.

 Early years

 Fernando was born in Piedrahíta, Province of Ávila, on 29 October 1507.
 He was the son of García Álvarez de Toledo y Zúñiga, heir of Fadrique Álvarez de Toledo y Enríquez de Quiñones, II Duke of Alba de Tormes, and of Beatriz Pimentel, daughter of Rodrigo Alonso Pimentel, IV Count – I Duke of Benavente and his wife, María Pacheco.
 Fernando was orphaned at age three when his father, García, died during a campaign on the island of Djerba in Africa in 1510.
 At the age of six, Fernando accompanied his grandfather, the second Duke of Alba, on a military mission to capture Navarre.

 His youth and education were typical for Castilian nobility of the age.
 He was educated at the ducal court of the House of Alba, located in the Castle Palace of Alba de Tormes, by two Italian preceptors, Bernardo Gentile – a Sicilian Benedictine – and Severo Marini and by the Spanish Renaissance poet and writer Juan Boscan.
 He was educated in Roman Catholicism and humanism.
 He mastered Latin and knew French, English and German.

-In 1524, when he was seventeen, he joined the troops of Constable of Castile, Íñigo Fernández de Velasco, II Duke of Frías, during the capture of Fuenterrabía, then occupied by France and Navarre.
+In 1523, when he was sixteen, he joined the troops of Constable of Castile, Íñigo Fernández de Velasco, II Duke of Frías, during the capture of Fuenterrabía, then occupied by France and Navarre.
 For his role in the siege, Fernando was appointed governor of Fuenterrabía.

 When his grandfather Fadrique died in 1531, the ducal title passed to Fernando as the firstborn son of Garcia.
 Throughout his adulthood, he served the Spanish monarchs Charles I and his successor Philip II.